asheroto/Microsoft-Exchange-Memory-Limits/README.md

 It works just a minute or two.
 It also produces a log if desired.

+---

+## Warning:
+Don't set the min/max limit to a small number, especially if you have a lot of users or a large database.

+---

+### What do I set the min/max limit to?

+[Use the table on this article for some ideas](<https://ntlong.wordpress.com/2011/09/16/limiting-exchange-2010-database-cache/>).
+That article is from 2011, so add a few GB to your calculations.

+It is best to work down from your current memory, rather than up.
+Try setting your minimum to 40% of your memory, and your maximum to 70% of your memory.
+Wait a few days, if you don't have any complaints, work slowly down from there.

+Your min/max setting just depends on how much memory you have compared so how much memory Exchange *actually* needs.
+Check Performance Monitor to analyze the Exchange services on your server.

 ## Requirements

 If you encounter error while executing the script, please ensure you have the [latest version of PowerShell](<https://github.com/PowerShell/PowerShell/releases/tag/v7.1.1>).